TRAVEL DOCUMENTS TO NORTH AMERICA

 For further information on VWP, see here

 ESTA travel authorization

-Your approved ESTA travel authorization is valid for two years or until your passport expires, whichever comes first.
-If you wish to travel with a passport that is not the passport declared under your ESTA authorization, you must submit a new ESTA application.
+- Your approved travel authorization is valid for two years or until your passport expires, whichever comes first.

-If your ESTA application is denied and you wish to continue with your trip, you will have to apply for a non-immigrant visa at a US embassy or consulate.
-For more information about visa application procedures, see www.travel.state.gov.
+- If your application is denied and you wish to continue with your trip, you will have to apply for a non-immigrant visa at a US embassy or consulate.

 You must provide the following Secure Flight information when making your reservation: